pangloss/vim-javascript/CONTRIBUTING.md

 guides (read the code) and in your pull request explain the reason for the proposed change and how it is valuable.

+## Pull Requests

+Please make your pull requests against the `develop` branch; we stage changes for testing there to avoid unexpected breakages for our users. :)

 ## Bug report

 Report a bug on [GitHub Issues](https://github.com/pangloss/vim-javascript/issues).